Ros Barber

-Rosalind Barber (born 1964) is an English novelist and poet.
-She is also a university lecturer in English, who supports the view that Christopher Marlowe wrote Shakespeare.
+Dr. Rosalind Barber (born 1964) is an English novelist, poet and academic.

-Academia
+Education

-As of 2021, Barber lectures in the Department of English and Comparative Literature at Goldsmiths, University of London.
 She has a BSc in Biology, an MA in creative writing, the arts and education, and a PhD in English literature, all from the University of Sussex.
 She also has an Open University BA in English literature and philosophy.

 Barber has worked as a computer programmer.
-She won the Hoffman Prize in 2011, 2014 and 2018.

 Novels

 Barber's first novel, The Marlowe Papers (2012), is written in blank verse.
 She subscribes to the Marlovian theory of Shakespeare authorship.
 In the book, Marlowe's death is a ruse and he writes plays in Shakespeare's name.
 The book won the Desmond Elliott Prize and the Authors' Club First Novel Award.
 Her second novel, Devotion (2015), was shortlisted for the Encore Award.

 Barber made an appearance at the Brighton Fringe in 2012.
 She and Nicola Haydn wrote a one-man stage adaptation of The Marlowe Papers performed in 2016.